eiron/KeymastersKeepGames/README.md

 Sample Objectives: ``"Build a 50x50 Castle structure"`` or ``"Explore 10 different Ocean Monuments"`` or ``"Create an automated Crop farm system"``

-### Real-World Scavenger Hunt
-A meta-game that generates real-world exploration and discovery objectives for getting out and experiencing your local area.

-**Core Categories:**
-- Photography challenges: capturing specific subjects, lighting conditions, and artistic shots
-- Location hunting: discovering landmarks, neighborhoods, and hidden venues
-- Object collection: finding specific items, natural specimens, and cultural artifacts
-- Interaction challenges: social activities, community engagement, and public participation
-- Nature exploration: outdoor activities, wildlife observation, and environmental discovery
-- Cultural discovery: museums, historical sites, and local culture exploration
-- Seasonal activities: weather-dependent and time-sensitive objectives

-Sample Objectives: ``"Take a photo of a street musician performing"`` or ``"Visit 3 historical landmarks"`` or ``"Find and visit a hidden garden or courtyard"`` or ``"Attend a local community event"`` or ``"Collect 5 different types of leaves"`` or ``"Visit a museum during their special exhibition"``

-The module adapts difficulty and scope based on your travel preferences and seasonal availability.

-### Really Boring Challenges
-A deliberately mundane module that transforms everyday, routine activities into gaming objectives, celebrating the art of finding engagement in the most ordinary tasks.

-Core Categories: ``Household Maintenance``, ``Personal Organization``, ``Digital Housekeeping``, ``Routine Optimization``, ``Administrative Tasks``, ``Basic Self-Care``

-Sample Objectives: ``"Organize 50 digital files"`` or ``"Clean one room thoroughly"`` or ``"Update 3 different passwords"``

 ### Red Dead Redemption 2 (Cursed Edition)
 A deliberately chaotic and humorous take on the Wild West epic, featuring intentionally absurd objectives that subvert the serious tone of Arthur Morgan's story with ridiculous challenges.